The ratios are in the shapes.

 Sphere

-The volume of a sphere is defined by comparing it to a cube, as that's the base of volume calculation.
+The volume of a sphere is defined by comparing it to a cube, since that is the base of volume calculation.

-Just as the volume of a cube equals the square root of its cross sectional area cubed - V = ( Area ) 3 -, the volume of a sphere equals the square root of its cross sectional area cubed.
+Just as the volume of a cube equals the cubic value of the square root of its cross sectional area, also the volume of a sphere equals the cubic value of the square root of its cross sectional area.

 The edge length of the cube, which has the same volume as the sphere, equals the square root of the area of the square that has the same area as the sphere's cross section.